Sheraton HotelsConsumerAffairs Unaccredited Brand

 I had a friendly, clean, wonderful experience at Sheraton Hotels in Salt Lake City, Utah.
 It's very comfortable, easy to fall asleep.
 Nice affordable snacks and drinks in room.
 Staff very helpful and knowledgeable in area facilities and directions.

-Customer service was great.
+Customer service at Anaheim was great.
 We were greeted upon arrival.
 Parking fees were high.
 Staff was friendly.
 Experienced difficulty exiting the parking lot, had to find someone to let us out.
 That was a major inconvenience considering I was trying to get to the airport at 4 am.